 Scientists and brain health experts vary in terms of how they explain memory.
 This is one of the most common memory models, and it’s relatively easy to understand.

 Your Sensory memory doesn’t last very long; in fact, it’s over in a few milliseconds.
 It’s basically you’re ability to retain immediate information from your five senses.
 An example of sensory memory would be your ability to remember what you see after looking at something momentarily.
 Sensory memory is thought of as the first stage of memory, and it absorbs a massive amount of stimuli from the environment, although only for a fraction of a second.

 Short-term memory, sometimes called active memory, is the information that a person is conscious of in the present moment.
 Data from the five senses can be stored in short-term memory, such as sounds or external events.
 Short-term memory is primarily a function of the prefrontal cortex.
 It is thought to last between 15-30 seconds and to contain around 7 pieces of information.
 Short-term memory is by its nature very fragile and easily disrupted by distraction or the passing of time.
 One useful way to understand short-term memory is to think of it as the brain’s ‘scratch-pad’ or ‘post-it note.’
 It serves as a temporary data bank that your brain uses to process.
 As you read this sentence, for example, your short-term memory retains the words at the beginning to make sense of the end.
-That is short-term memory in action. (source: http://www.human-memory.net/types_short.html)
+That is short-term memory in action.
+Learn about how to prevent short term memory loss: (source: http://www.human-memory.net/types_short.html)